-Damage waiver: A damage waiver, as the name implies, means that you won’t be responsible for any damage you accidentally cause to the vehicle.
+A damage waiver, as the name implies, means you won’t be responsible for any damage you accidentally cause to the vehicle.
 This coverage is usually subject to a list of exclusions.

-Medical and life coverage: This will cover up to a certain amount of your (or your passengers’) medical bills in the case of an accident, and up to a certain amount of payment if you or one of your passengers is killed in an accident.
+This will cover up to a certain amount of your or your passengers’ medical bills in the case of an accident, and up to a certain amount of payment if you or one of your passengers is killed in an accident.

-Cargo coverage: Covers up to a certain monetary amount of things in your rental truck if they are damaged in an accident or from an act of nature, such as a fire or tornado.
+Covers up to a certain monetary amount of things in your rental truck if they are damaged in an accident or from an act of nature, such as a fire or windstorm.

-Auto tow protection: This coverage is available for tow-along u-hauls and the like, and covers them (minus a deductible) in the event of an accident or act of nature.
+This coverage is available for tow-along U-Hauls and the like, and covers them (minus a deductible) in the event of an accident or act of nature.

 How Much Rental Truck Insurance Coverage Do I Need?

 Sometimes, it feels easier just to go with the most comprehensive coverage option available to you.
 Make sure to check with your car and home or renter’s insurance policies before you buy additional coverage.
-For example, your home insurance might cover your stuff that’s inside of the truck, or your car insurance might cover your liability coverage.
+For example, your home insurance might cover your stuff that’s inside of the truck.

 What Does My Rental Truck Insurance Cover?

-It depends on the plan, but your policy will generally cover any damage accidentally caused by you or an authorized driver, as well as damage that occurs to passengers or your stuff (if you’ve purchased that coverage option).
+It depends on the plan, but your policy will generally cover any damage accidentally caused by you or an authorized driver.
+It will also cover damage that occurs to passengers or your stuff (if you’ve purchased that coverage option).

-It’s important to note that most policies will not cover damage caused by hitting an overhead object (like a bridge or a tree branch), so you need to know your rental truck’s height and avoid any bridges that are shorter than your rental truck.
-Most policies also don’t cover mechanical damaged caused by incorrectly shifting gears, either.
+It’s important to note that most policies will not automatically cover damage caused by hitting an overhead object (like a bridge or a tree branch), so you need to know your rental truck’s height and avoid any bridges that are shorter than your rental truck.
+You may be given the option to purchase supplemental coverage that covers collisions with overhead objects.

 Can I Drive a Rental Truck Without Car Insurance?